Plans for Rowing Boats

 - Bateau's Otter 16 has optional sailing rig.
 Weekender 12 is a quick build rowboat.
 They have others too.

 - Francois Vivier has several row boat designs.
 Look at the Yole 16.
+He also has many gorgeous sailing dinghies.

-- Fyne Boats, has plans and kits
+- Fyne Boats, Distributor for Cheasapeake Light Craft, Woods Design, Guillemot and others.
+Offers plans and kits

 - Dory Boat Plans A collection of dory plans I put together.